unrealwork/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

     endfor
 ```

-Instead of using a wildcard to access each tag for the given series, this configuration uses the [`getSeries`](https://github.com/axibase/charts/blob/master/syntax/functions.md) method to load tag combinations from the server.
+Instead of using a wildcard to access each tag for the given series, this configuration uses the `getSeries` function to load tag combinations from the server.

 Compare the combined life expectancy data for both sexes and racial categories on one chart to see the effects of smoothing: